 Nature Publishing Group produces a rich array of podcasts that highlight stories covered in their journals.
-There is also a blog on the site that facilitates discussion of each episode.
-All podcasts are archived on the site back to the first episode in October 2005.

 In December 2005, around the time podcasts became popular in the mainstream, Science started producing their podcasts as a pilot project.
-They have been posting new episodes to their site twice a month since then.
+They have been posting new episodes to their site since then.
 These shows contain excellent coverage of articles published in the journal, but with an interesting down-to-earth tone appropriate for any audience.

 Excellent weekly coverage of the top stories in science and technology.